 Wait at observation deck to watch all the animals waking up in the morning

-Walk through the rainforest and learn about different medicinal plants
+Walk through the rainforest and learn about different medicinal plants from local indigenous people

-Paddle canoe back to the lodge
+Take the paddled canoe back to the lodge for lunch

 Dinner